addzey/addzey.dev/content/rhcsa.md

 ### Use grep and regular expressions to analyze text
+Find the text "ssh" in the output of 'ps aux': `ps aux | grep ssh`
+Recursively search for the text "root" in /etc": `grep -R root /etc`
+Find the text "adam" in /etc/shadow but case-insensitive: `grep -i Adam /etc/shadow`

 ### Access remote systems using SSH

 ### Log in and switch users in multiuser targets

 ### Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2
+Create an XZ compressed archive of the home folder: `tar cJvf homefolder.tar.xz /home`
+Extract a compressed archive into a folder: `tar xvf homefolder.tar.xz -C /tmp/archive`

 ### Create and edit text files
+Replace all occurrences of a word in a text file: `sed -i s/originalword/replacementword/g /etc/service.conf`
+Using vim is out of scope for these study notes, check out [https://www.linuxfoundation.org/blog/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim](https://www.linuxfoundation.org/blog/blog/classic-sysadmin-vim-101-a-beginners-guide-to-vim)

 ### Create, delete, copy, and move files and directories
+Create a directory: `mkdir directoryname`
+Create a sub directory in directory that doesn't already exist: `mkdir -p /tmp/newdir/newdir2`
+Copy all files starting with the letter 'a', 'b' or 'c' from /etc into /tmp/files: `cp /etc/[a-c]* /tmp/files`
+Move all files starting with the letters 'a' or 'b' to a subfolder: `mv [a-b]* /tmp/files/folder1`
+Move all files starting with the letter 'c' into a sub folder: `mv c* /tmp/files/folder2`
+Copy all files smaller than 1KB into a sub folder: `find -size -1000c -exec cp {} /tmp/files/folder3 \;`

 ### Create hard and soft links
+Consider hard links as similar to an additional copy of a file
+Consider soft/symbolic links as similar to a shortcut to a file

+Hard link `ln /etc/hosts /root/hardlinkhosts`
+Soft link `ln -s /etc/hosts /root/symboliclinkhosts`

 ### List, set, and change standard ugo/rwx permissions

 ### Locate, read, and use system documentation including man, info, and files in /usr/share/doc
+Update mandb to be able to search for text: `mandb`
+`man -k searchtext`
+`man command`

+`more /usr/share/doc/openssh/README`
+`less /usr/share/doc/lvm2/README`

 ## Create simple shell scripts